 The manufacturer has done a great job to make the dog food that supports all of the puppies’ nutritional requirements and taking into account all the puppies’ possible health problems.

-Some of the ingredients include a chicken-by-product meal, brewers rice, brown rice, wheat gluten, fish oil and other important ingredients for GSD such as glucosamine, and chondroitin.
+Some of the ingredients include a chicken meal, brewers rice, brown rice, wheat gluten, fish oil and other important ingredients for GSD such as glucosamine, and chondroitin.
 Glucosamine and chondroitin are important to strengthen bone and joint.

 Providing the right nutrition for their bones and joints from a young age is important for German Shepherd puppies to avoid possible musculoskeletal problems such as Hip Dysplasia later in life, which is common among large breed dogs such as German Shepherd.